 Based on our discussions thus far, the major solution to the risk of fire pit heat or ember damage to decking is to install some barrier.

-There are many do-it-yourself and store-bought solutions to pick from, and they don’t have to be expensive.
-Regardless of the style of decking you have, the return on investment will be worthwhile.
+There are many do-it-yourself and store-bought solutions, and they don’t have to be expensive.
+Regardless of your decking style, the return on investment will be worthwhile.

 DIY fire pit pad

 This fire pit barrier option is probably the cheapest, but it isn’t any less effective.
 If you have new pavers hanging around your garage or shed, that’s even better.

 After deciding on a location for the fire pit on your deck, position the pavers in a grid pattern to give a base to hold all legs or the entire fire pit base.
 It is, nevertheless, planned.

 Use caution to avoid scratching the surface when laying pavers on a composite deck.